Steps to Buying AND Selling In One Move

 Depending on your income, assets, equity in your current home, outstanding debt, and credit score, you might qualify to get a loan to purchase the new home before selling the old one.
 This can take several different shapes.

-The “easy button” is that perhaps you have cash set aside and/or significant-enough income to qualify to carry two mortgages, until we get your old house sold.
+The “easy button” is that perhaps you have cash set aside, "family money", and/or significant-enough income to qualify to carry two mortgages, until we get your old house sold.

 Second to that is if you have substantial equity in your current home that you can borrow against, in the form of a HELOC (home equity line of credit).
 We’ve had a LOT of clients take this route.
 How it works is this: